ip target image

 share image

-New Zealand has huge appeal to international students.
+New Zealand has a huge appeal to international students.
 With its fantastic opportunities and vibrant cities, it’s easy to understand why.
 But how much does it really cost to live there?
 It’s important to make sure you’ve researched the financial factors linked to your destination before you make any concrete plans.

 In this article, we explore the cost of living in New Zealand, providing you with all the information you’ll need to see what your expenses might look like.